 The simple corn muffin is a beautiful thing.
-You can serve it as a make-ahead side dish for a summer BBQ and then reheat one of the leftover muffins for a quick breakfast.
+You can serve this make-ahead marvel as a side dish and then eat any leftovers for a quick breakfast.

-But we can do better than just tossing some corn meal in a bowl.
+But we can do better than just tossing some cornmeal in a bowl.
 These muffins are laced deliciously with shredded sharp cheddar and slivered jalapeños.
-The flavor combo is a perfect match.
+The flavor combination is a perfect match.

-For jalapeño prep, I recommend scraping out the seeds and then slivering the pepper into half-rounds instead of dicing it.
-That will make the peppers really stand out in the finished muffin.
+For jalapeño prep, I recommend scraping out the seeds and then slicing the pepper into half-rounds instead of dicing it — that will make the peppers really stand out in the finished muffin.

 You might also think that a whole jalapeño is a lot for just a few small muffins, but the spice is mellowed by the roasting and also by the cheese, so don't fear the pepper.